 Before she knows it, she’s so immersed that she fails to notice three of the quints sneaking in the back door because they lost their shoes (and one, her dress) at some point.

 Then, Mary happens upon an interesting word she’s never heard before.

-And then Mary sees something that speaks to her like nothing ever has before, except for the time, she nearly choked on a ring in her mashed potatoes, while her then boyfriend proposed marriage swearing his undying love to her.
+And then Mary sees something that speaks to her like nothing ever has before, except when she nearly choked on a ring in her mashed potatoes, while her then-boyfriend proposed marriage was swearing his undying love to her.

 Mary swooned and sighed over the timeless kitchens of her dreams, as they appeared one after another, after another on Laurel’s blog.